For all enquiries, please contact:

 (1) drive up to the NCP car park on your left just before Curve to park there, or

-(2) turn immediately right into Wigston Street and up to Rutland Street to our main entrance in front of you; or to get to our rear courtyard sweep right past our main entrance on your left and turn left before the lights into Colton Street to get to our rear courtyard gates
+(2) turn immediately right into Wigston Street and up to Rutland Street to our main entrance in front of you (for quick drop-off or pickup, reverse niftily back along Rutland Street); or to get to our rear courtyard sweep right past our main entrance on your left and turn left before the lights into Colton Street to get to our rear courtyard gates 30m along on your left

-(2) To get to our rear courtyard gates, turn immediately right from Rutland Street into Colton Street - the gates are 30m along on the left.
+(2) To get to our rear courtyard gates, turn immediately right from Rutland Street after 10 metres, round past the Ale Wagon into the one-way Colton Street.
+Call 0116 261 6800 when you arrive to ask us to open the gates for you.
+Please park carefully.

-Turn right out of the station onto London Road and at the Pelican crossing go over St Georges Way into Granby Street - the art-deco Blunts Shoes building is on your right.
+Turn right out of the station onto London Road and at the Pelican crossing go over St Georges Way into Granby Street – the art-deco Blunts Shoes building is on your right.
 Just past the Mercure Grand Hotel on your left, turn right into Rutland Street between Tesco Express and Ladbrokes and cross over Charles Street.
 (The 5-storey, cream-coloured City Hall, home of Leicester City Council, is on your left).
-Carry on along Rutland Street past the side of the Ale Wagon pub and across the end of Colton Street, towards the former 1930s cinema that's now Athena - we’re on the right, with big orange perspex cubes above our door.
+Carry on along Rutland Street past the side of the Ale Wagon pub (Johals letting agency is on the opposite corner) and across the end of Colton Street, towards the former 1930s Odeon cinema that’s now Athena – we’re before you get to Athena, on the right, with big orange perspex cubes above our sliding glass door at number 31.

 Park & Ride:

-Leicester has three full-time Park & Ride sites:
+Leicester has three full-time Park & Ride sites, now running electric buses:

 103 Meynells Gorse – at the A47/B5380 Braunstone Crossroads junction on Hinckley Road, west of the city, at LE3 3LF